hj-n/zadu/README.md

 > | Pearson’s correlation coefficient | pr | | [-1, 1] | 1
 > | Spearman’s rank correlation coefficient | srho | | [-1, 1] | 1 |

+Pearson and Spearman correlations use each unique off-diagonal distance once (the upper triangle of each distance matrix).
+Stress-family and density-family metrics reject all-zero distance matrices because their normalizations are undefined there.

 > ##### Gap-based Regional Measures
 >
 > | Measure | ID | Parameters | Range | Optimum |